 Marking a trend, the use of bridal white roses began when Queen Victoria walked down the aisle in 1840, carrying a bouquet of white flowers in hand at her wedding.

-The white rose symbolizes the young and innocent love that a bride to-be brings along and bestows on her better half.
-These white roses send the message of loyalty and expresses worthiness purity and innocence of emotions.
-White roses also serve as an essential element of decor at the weddings.
+The white rose symbolizes the young and innocent love that a bride-to-be brings along and bestows on her better half.
+These white roses send the message of loyalty and express worthiness purity and innocence of emotions.
+White roses also serve as an essential element of decor at weddings.

-The white rose also lays emphasis on the foundation of wedding, beauty of newly formed relationship and celebrates the bond being formed for eternity.
+The white rose also lays emphasis on the foundation of a wedding, the beauty of a newly formed relationship and celebrates the bond being formed for eternity.

 Alongside white carnations and chrysanthemums, white roses are the integral and most important part of funeral ceremonies representing hope and purity.
-The white color is considered as holy and the white roses are promise to heavenly abode.
+The white color is considered holy and the white roses promise a heavenly abode.

-At such a sad phase of life, the flowers instill hope for the grieving family and condoles them in letting go of the feeling.
+At such a sad phase of life, the flowers instill hope for the grieving family and condole them in letting go of the feeling.
 At the funerals, a white rose can be given in the form of a single bud or bouquet.
-Other widely-accepted white rose floral arrangements include wreaths, crosses, and centerpieces.
+Other widely accepted white rose floral arrangements include wreaths, crosses, and centerpieces.

 From Gaia to Kali; every goddess in mythologies have a prominent role to create or restore the balance in nature and the universe.